svalinn/r2s-act/doc/R2S_User_Manual.rst

 :photon_isotope: Speficify what isotope should be considered for activation (for reading phtn_src file).
 The default is all isotopes, TOTAL.
 : photon_cooling: The cooling step read from phtn_src.
 0 is shutdown, other numbers correspond with cooling times listed in the ALARA input.
-:sampling: determines the sampling method used:
+:sampling: determines the sampling method used.
+For uniform sampling, specify "u" and for voxel sampling specify "v" (default).
-           u for uniform sampling
-           v for voxel sampling (default)
 :photon_bias: 0 for false, 1 for true.
 If true, the gammas file will try to include voxel bias values from the mesh (stored as PHTN_BIAS tag).
 Currently requires photon_by_voxel to be 1.
 :custom_ergbins: 0 for false, 1 for true.
 If custom_ergbins is 1 (true), custom energy bins will be looked for on the mesh, and included in gammas file if found. (default: false; 42 grps used)
 :cumulative: 0 for false, 1 for true.
 Cumulative determines the format for listing voxels in gammas file.
 Default is zero (false), which is preferred.